vkozelka/vkozelka/README.md

-👋  - Hi, I’m @vkozelka
+👋  - Hi, I’m @vkozelka.
+Freelance developer from Prague, Czechia

 👀  - I'm using PHP, Ruby on Rails, Node.js, Vue.js, React, MySQL/MariaDB, MongoDB and a loooot of libriaries from composer/npmjs

-🌱  - I’m currently learning new ways to advance desktop-like experience on web

-💞️  - I’m not currently looking to collaborate

 <!---
 vkozelka/vkozelka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.